 Tip 1: Get The Kids Involved

 One of the things that I hear parents tell me all the time is that they don’t want their kids cleaning, because they don’t want them to come in contact with chemicals.
 I completely understand and agree!
-That’s why I create my own non chemical based cleaners that I allow my girls to use to wipe tables, chairs, and windows.
+That’s why I create my own nonchemical based cleaners that I allow my girls to use to wipe tables, chairs, and windows.
+I love creating cleaners with essential oils and vinegar, making it safe for even my girls to help with cleaning.
+Check out some of these essential oils cleaning recipes.

 Tip 3: Turn Up The Music

 Seriously, how can you clean without busting out the music!?
 Not me that’s for sure!
-Now this is when tip one comes into play, whoever got the most points while shopping for cleaning supplies gets to pick 3 songs to be played during cleaning.
-My girls love this, because they both have different taste in music.
-While my 4 year old would choose Disney anything, my 6 year old would want Katy Perry on.
+Now, this is when tip one comes into play, whoever got the most points while shopping for cleaning supplies gets to pick 3 songs to be played during cleaning.
+My girls love this because they both have different taste in music.
+While my youngest would choose Disney anything, my oldest is all about Megan Trainor or The Greatest Showman.

 In between breaks do a little dance off.
-Making it fun and enjoyable will make your kids want to help out more often when they hear the music being cranked up!
+Making it fun and enjoyable will make your kids want to help out more often when they hear the music is cranked up!

 Tip 4: Create Cleaning Essential Baskets For Each Child